davidpiegza/Graph-Visualization/README.md

 ## Contribution

+It would be great to have more examples of force-directed graphs or other 3d graph layouts.
+To add a new example, just copy one of the existing [examples](https://github.com/davidpiegza/Graph-Visualization/blob/master/examples), add a new `Drawing` object and update the `index.html`.

+ ***Check out the [open issues](https://github.com/davidpiegza/Graph-Visualization/issues) for a specific task***.

 This project uses [Grunt](http://gruntjs.com/) to run several tasks in development.
 You should have `npm` and `grunt` installed.
 To install `grunt` run

     npm install -g grunt-cli